The Clash (album): Songs

 The subject of the opening track, "Janie Jones", was a famous brothel keeper in London during the 1970s.
 "Remote Control" was written by Mick Jones after the Anarchy Tour and contains pointed observations about the civic hall bureaucrats who had cancelled concerts, the police, big business and especially record companies.
 CBS decided to release the song as a single without consulting the band.
 "I'm So Bored with the USA", developed from a Mick Jones song titled "I'm So Bored with You", condemns the Americanization of the UK.
 "White Riot" was the Clash's debut single.
 The song is short and intense, in a punk style of two chords played very fast (five chords are used in the whole song).
 Lyrically, it is about class economics and race.
+"Hate and War", the inverse of the hippy greeting "Peace and Love" is a slogan on the back of Strummer's jacket in a photograph of the band taken by Caroline Coon in November 1976.

 "Career Opportunities", the opening track of the second side of the album, attacks the political and economic situation in England at the time, citing the lack of jobs available, and the dreariness and lack of appeal of those that were available.

 "Protex Blue", sung by Mick Jones, is about a 1970s brand of condom.
 It was inspired by the contraceptive vending machine in the Windsor Castle's toilets.
 The song ends with the shouted phrase "Johnny Johnny!", johnny being a British slang term for a condom.

 The version of "White Riot" featured on the album was not recorded for the album; the original demo (recorded at Beaconsfield Studios before the band signed to CBS) was used instead.

 "Police & Thieves" was added to the album when the group realised that the track listing was too short.
 Another cover the band played at these sessions was The Wailers' "Dancing Shoes".
 "Garageland" was written in response to Charles Shaar Murray's damning review of the Clash's early appearance at the Sex Pistols Screen on the Green concert – "The Clash are the kind of garage band who should be returned to the garage immediately, preferably with the engine running".
 It was the final track recorded for the album.

 Release

-It was released in the United Kingdom through CBS Records on 8 April 1977, engineered by CBS staff engineer Simon Humphrey and produced by Clash live soundman Mickey Foote, at the (since demolished) CBS Whitfield Street Studio No. 3.
+The Clash was released in the United Kingdom through CBS Records on 8 April 1977, engineered by CBS staff engineer Simon Humphrey and produced by Clash live soundman Mickey Foote, at the (since demolished) CBS Whitfield Street Studio No. 3.
 The Clash was unusually musically varied for a punk band, with reggae and early rock and roll influences plainly evident.